fprimeau/QUODcarb/README.md

         - This is the same as CO2SYS, just formatted differently.
 - The input to QUODcarb must always start at `obs(1)` or else it does not initialize properly, do not try to give it `obs(2)` with an empty `obs(1)`.
+- The input uncertainty must be a non-zero number as log10(0) is undefined and breaks the code.

 ## Citation
 Not published yet, documentation will be updated when available.